 Help around the house

 I am a curious type of person and love learning new things.
 I have a high level of energy, most of the days.
 I wake up early and go to bed early.
 I have traveled a bit through Europe, visited the US and Canada, as a student, and love learning languages.
 I travel in my self-converted VW Sharan nowadays, together with Kira, the Great Dane.

 I like to bake, knit and read.
-I have some knowledge about homesteading, cooking, preserve making, fermenting, soap making, I would like to learn more about using (power) tools, construction, mushroom picking, beer making, gardening and permaculture, nonviolent communication and conflict management, music.
+I have some knowledge about homesteading, cooking, preserve making, fermenting, soap making, cosmetics making.
+I would like to learn more about using (power) tools, construction, mushroom picking, beer making, gardening and permaculture, nonviolent communication and conflict management, music and dancing.

 I wish to start this journey in good company and make real connections to people that will come and visit as the years pass by.
 I would like to keep my habit of making friends and sharing the joy of life.
 I need a bit of push to go out and explore the surroundings of the village more.
 I love the forest and hope to get to know the one nearby much better.

 I am a patient teacher and have some experience in practicing languages.
 I would be happy to share my knowledge and time.

 The household I found has two houses, a big barn, a wood shed, a well and, most importantly, a 2000 square meter garden.
 One of the houses needs some attention and restoration – specially for the main room facing the street.
 And the garden needs planting and caring.
 For this reason I will be here for the summer and autumn, working on the house and the garden.

 I would appreciate some good company and some help, when needed.
 I have a little bit of experience with the restoration of a house, using traditional materials.
 I have a bit of experience with gardening, compost making and preserve making.
 I am passionate about agroecology and I want to try some ‘no-dig gardening’ and respect some permaculture principles that I have found out about.

 The ‘let’s not make a plan but try to accomplish’ for 2020 is: